lmcrean/Hoverboard/README.md

 - Photography for the landing image and testimonials were imported from Pexels.
 - John Anderson's picture in the testimonial was from Unsplash.

+## Future features to include
+- PHP database
+- Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools
+- Persuasive statistics
+- Advantages of paperless schools
+- Visualize the BEFORE and AFTER customer experience with an image slider